JAY L. SCHNEIDERS, PhD ABPP - Complex Case Neuropsychology

 PRACTICE LIMITATIONS

-Dr. Schneiders' practice does not involve work with patients who have cognitive or other changes that have resulted directly or primarily from a traumatic brain injury (TBI), patients under the age of 18 years of age, patients with psychiatric emergencies (i.e., acutely suicidal or psychotic individuals), general psychotherapy patients, or persons who wish basic learning disability evaluations for school or education purposes only.
+Dr. Schneiders' practice does not involve work with patients who have cognitive or other changes that have resulted directly or primarily from a recent traumatic brain injury (TBI), patients under the age of 18 years of age, patients with psychiatric emergencies (i.e., acutely suicidal, homicidal or psychotic individuals), general psychotherapy patients, or persons who wish basic learning disability evaluations for school or education purposes only.

-He does not do forensic evaluations (e.g., pure disability evaluations (i.e., examinations not for the purposes of clinical care), IMEs, legal competency evaluations, or court-ordered (e.g., custody) evaluations.
-Please ask if you are uncertain about your own situation or that of your family member.
+He does not do forensic evaluations (e.g., pure disability evaluations (i.e., examinations that are not for the purposes of direct clinical care), IMEs, legal competency evaluations, or court-ordered (e.g., custody) evaluations.
+Please ask Rhea if you are uncertain about your own situation or that of your family member.

 At this time I do not provide evaluations for or care of US Immigration Service/Homeland Security agents (ICE).
 They may consult the AACN or CNS websites to find doctors willing and able to see them.